They had the dance moves, beautiful bodies and the braids — but the vocals? Not so much.

 Almost as quickly as Milli Vanilli broke out in North America with the number one album on the Billboard charts, they were also over.
 Following the revelation that Pilatus and Morvan hadn’t sung a word on 1989’s Girl You Know It’s True, Milli Vanilli became synonymous with fake.
 To this day, Milli Vanilli is a simple but effective pop culture punchline, despite the tragedy that befell Pilatus and the bizarre, baffling circumstances surrounding what’s been labelled one of the greatest scandals in music history.

 But the story’s not that simple.
 It’s a complex web of greed, privilege, compromised ethics, racism, entitlement, cultural differences, manipulation, naiveté, hilariously conflated egos and a rapidly changing music industry.
-Check out the gallery above for everything you need to know about Milli Vanilli on this, the 25th anniversary of the album that built them up only to knock them down.
+Scroll down for everything you need to know about Milli Vanilli on this, the 25th anniversary of the album that built them up only to knock them down.

 The rise and fall of Milli Vanilli

 On March 7, 1989, a dance/pop/hip-hop album called Girl You Know It's True dropped and subsequently turned the music industry inside out.
 Now, 25 years later, the scandal continues to beg questions about integrity, hubris, art and the American way.

 Before they were Milli Vanilli, Fabrice Morvan (left) and Rob Pilatus (right) were dancers and part-time models who met first in L.A. and then again in Munich, Germany.